centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-antivirus-clamav-ssh.md

 A user is required to query the ClamAV server by SSH.
 There is no need for root or sudo privileges.
-There are two possible ways to perform SSH check, either by exchanging the SSH key from `centreon-engine` user to the target server, or by setting your unique user and password directly in the host macros.
+There are two possible ways to perform SSH check, either by exchanging the SSH key from `centreon-engine` user to the target server, or by setting your unique user and password directly in the Host Macros.

 ## Setup